35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 description: "Council to fulfil 11,000 council home pledge through 'develolpment DPAs "
 date: 2024-08-09T16:55:10.448Z
 ---
 Southwark Council recently [ended the ‘direct delivery’ of new council housing](https://southwarknews.co.uk/area/southwark/council-says-it-must-stop-building-its-own-homes-and-rely-on-developers-instead/), the main strand of its council house building programme.
-At the same time it announced that it had started to build 3,057 council homes, and completed 1,486.
+At the same time, the Council announced that it had started to build 3,057 council homes, and completed 1,486.

 Southwark’s target was to have at least 2,500 council homes built or under construction by 2022.
 It will now rely upon private developments to fulfil a 2013 pledge to build 11,000 new council homes by 2043.